 Sleeve gastrectomy is a relatively new bariatric procedure in the United States.
 You may also hear sleeve gastrectomy, called a vertical gastrectomy, restrictive vertical gastroplasty, or vertical sleeve gastrectomy.
-It has advantages over LAP-BAND and Roux-en-Y, for some patients, especially those who are too large or too sick to be considered for other bariatric surgeries.
+It has advantages over Roux-en-Y, for some patients, especially those who are too large or too sick to be considered for other bariatric surgeries.

 How Sleeve Gastrectomy Works

 Like adjustable gastric banding, the sleeve gastrectomy works by limiting the amount of food a person can eat before feeling full.
 This is achieved by removing a large portion of the stomach and leaving behind a smaller stomach shaped like a very slender banana.
 The new stomach only holds between 1 and 5 ounces of food.
 Unlike adjustable gastric banding, sleeve gastrectomy is not reversible because part of the stomach is removed.